 “I think it’s really important in today’s world that people help each other to reach a similar end goal, while sharing ideas along the way,” says Deepak, who predicts that the company will be 15 times as big by 2021.
 “In the next two years we are focused on expanding to the whole of London.
 And by year three we want to expand out to places like Bath, Bristol, Manchester.”
 Looking to the future, OddBox growth shows no signs of slowing down.

 If you’re looking for your next space for your business, why not see what Workspace have to offer?
 We have inspiring offices and co-working options plus a full calendar of networking events so you can meet likeminded professionals.

-Contact us today to view one of our 69 locations across the city of London.
+Contact us today to view one of our properties across London.